epanikas/nodoku-demo-page/public/site/nodoku-landing.md

 ## a content-first landing page and <br>static site generator

-Nodoku is a library aiming at creating beautiful and responsive landing pages effortlessly.
+Nodoku is a set of libraries aiming at creating beautiful and responsive landing pages effortlessly.

 Nodoku uses **_Markdown_** file as content supplier, and a **_Yaml_** file as visual configurator.